 If your diastema results from an abnormal frenum or a cyst, you might need to undergo orthodontic surgery.
 The surgery will extract the excess tissue.
 The orthodontic treatment can be started after the surgery only.

 You can’t prevent diastema because of natural causes.
 However, on your part, you can make some lifestyle changes to reduce its risk.

 - Floss once a day

 - Help your kids to break their bad habits like thumb-sucking.

 - Teach your kid proper swallowing reflexes

 - Go for professional dental cleaning & regular dental check-ups.

 Book Your Appointment at Our State-of-the-art Clinics in Carmel & Briarcliff, New York

-Don’t hesitate to visit the dentist if you notice any sign of diastema in yourself or in your child.
+Don’t hesitate to visit the orthodontist if you notice any sign of diastema in yourself or in your child.
 The gap between teeth might not be troublesome upfront.
-But a visit to the dentist is required to rule out any underlying dental health problem.
+But a visit to the orthodontist is required to rule out any underlying dental health problem.